AlaskaAirlines/auro/docs/CALLBACK.md

 # Component JavaScript Callback

-When building custom elements with lit-element, use lit-html's `@event` binding in the custom element's template, inside the `render()` function to add an event listener.
+When building custom elements with litElement, use lit-html's `@event` binding in the custom element's template, inside the `render()` function to add an event listener.

 ```javascript
 render() {